clocklimited/TeaGame/README.md

 After the game has been played, the losing player must collect the other players old cups and mugs.
 Winning players can request a clean mug or offer the loser the option to reuse their old mug.

+## Multiple drink orders
+If a player wants to have more than one drink delivered in the same tea game they must draw an equal number of cards to the number of drinks that they want

+### Conditions
+Multiple drink orders are subject to the following conditions:
+ * A player must declare the number of drinks they want BEFORE drawing any cards
+ * Only the lowest value card drawn will be considered, any jokers drawn will be nullified
+ * Exempt players can draw one less card than the number of drinks they want

 ## Evolving Game
 New rules can be implemented but must be agreed by a majority of at least 3 players, by the means of a +1/-1 on a pull request.
 The person suggesting the rule change cannot vote on the ruling.
 Pull requests must be open for a minimum of a week.